mosip/mosip-infra/deployment/developer/README.md

 ## Running the Installer

-1. This Installer runs on CenOS 7.
+1. This Installer runs on CentOS 7.
 Create a new VM with CentOS 7.
 The installer was tested with CentOS-7-x86_64-DVD-1810.iso with 8GB RAM, 2 CPU configuration.
 1. Make sure network is enabled on the VM.
 1. Create a new user, login as this user.
 1. Add current user to `/etc/sudoers` file.